cdLab996/.github/profile/README.md

 <!-- Consider things from every angle. -->

+## About

+I'm a laid-back yet experienced senior front-end engineer.

+- Languages: JavaScript, TypeScript, Node.js
+- Frameworks: Vue, React, NextJs, NuxtJs
+- Skills: Full-stack development, Team Leader/Management

+---

+TIPS:

+If you require any coding-related assistance, whether it's related to open-source community maintenance or any other aspect, please feel free to reach out to me.

+Furthermore, as I am actively seeking a Front-end job opportunity, I would genuinely appreciate it if you could contact me if you know of any suitable positions.

+You can find more information about me at this [link](https://linktr.ee/wuchendi).

+Thank you!

 <!-- ## About me

 Software Engineer 🖥️ working w/ JS, TS, Node.js, React, Vue